 Because of the conflict many women have developed ailments like heart disease, respiratory problems, insomnia and palpitation.
 Many have fallen victims to alcohol or have entered the flesh trade.
 Among the ethnic groups of Churachandpur women enjoy many privileges and are enterprising.
 They are not bound only to their children and domestic chores but are competitive.
 However, many of them lost their livelihood, family and home because of the conflict.
-Many became widows, had to look after their children by and large cultivators.
-Today, many young cultivators are either higher secondary or college dropouts.
-These young farmers can be helped to grow better crops through awareness on new farming methods.
-The self help groups in the district can be supported with loans and provided an opportunity to make a living.
-Training the unemployed youth in handicrafts, carpentry, sewing and weaving is another possible contribution.
+Many became widows, had to look after their children with no definite source of income.
+The number of widows is bigger among the Paite than among the Kuki.